New drug cocktail aims to tame stubborn IBD

 Summary

-This study tests whether combining two drugs—guselkumab and a JAK inhibitor (like upadacitinib or tofacitinib)—can help people with inflammatory bowel disease (IBD) that hasn't responded to standard treatments.
-About 80 participants aged 14-80 with moderate to severe IBD will receive the combination and be followed for up to 52 weeks to see if symptoms improve and the gut lining heals.
-The goal is to offer a new option for those with limited choices.
+This study tests whether combining guselkumab with JAK inhibitors (upadacitinib or tofacitinib) can help people with inflammatory bowel disease that hasn't improved with other treatments.
+About 80 participants will receive the drug combination and be monitored for 12 and 52 weeks to see if their symptoms and gut inflammation improve.
+The goal is to find a new option for those with limited choices.

 Disclaimer Read more